aigerim444/Aigerim-CMOR-438-Spring-2025/Supervised_Learning/README.md

 ## Directory Structure
 Each algorithm has:
-- Python mplementation code
+- Python code for implementation
-- Dataset information
-- Results and visualizations
-- Documentation and usage examples
+- A selected dataset
+- Discussion of results